Pulp-Tec is one of the leading producers of moulded pulp in Europe. We develop and produce moulded fibre products from 100% waste paper.

 To expand the UK Pulp-Tec site, a new building is acquired and the company moves to its new home, close to Glasgow.
 Gary Shaw and close friend James Gallacher inspect the new building.

-The corporate identity of all three Pulp-Companies is aligned under the Pulp-Tec brand
+The corporate identity of all three companies are aligned under the Pulp-Tec brand.

 As a family business, we work with a long planning horizon and our company leaders are equipped with a very large extend of entrepreneurial freedom.
 These characteristics of our business model form the basis of our mutual success.
 The cornerstone for this interaction is created by our shared values.